mosn/layotto/.github/ISSUE_TEMPLATE/good-first-issue-component.md

 Develop a new component for **(FIXME) XXX** API.

-Choose an open source component or cloud service (such as zookeeper) you like to implement this API.
+Choose an open source component or cloud service you like to implement this API.

 For example, you can choose any one in the list below: